dkooll/terraform-azurerm-bastion/README.md

 # Bastion Hosts

 Terraform module which creates bastion hosts on Azure.
-It references a single object called bastion.
-Multiple hosts are supported.
-As a dependency, it needs an existing virtual network, on which the bastion subnet will be placed.
-The vnet and cidr blocks needs to be alligned to get this to work.

-The code base is validated using [terratest](https://terratest.gruntwork.io/).
-These tests can be found [here](tests).

-The [example](examples) directory contains any prerequirements and integrations to test the code and is set as the working directory.
+The below features are made available:

+- Multiple bastion hosts
+- Predefined network security group and rules
+- Terratest is used to validate different integrations in [examples](examples)

-The below example shows the usage and available features when consuming the module.
+The below examples shows the usage when consuming the module:

 ## Usage: single bastion host existing vnet